 A longitudinal survey by the Bureau of Labor Statistics examined how many jobs younger baby boomers had from the ages of 18 to 48.
 The result was an average of 11.7 jobs.
 With younger generations even more prone to job-hopping, the number of times the average person switches careers may increase for those who are in their 30s today.

-New opportunities, learning about new industries and meeting people who work in lucrative roles are all reasons why professionals in their 30s think about switching careers.
+New opportunities, learning about new industries and meeting people who work in lucrative roles are all reasons why professionals considering starting a new career at 30.
 There are probably plenty of new fields and types of jobs that didn’t exist when you first went to school or entered the workforce.
 It’s understandable that as new industries and roles emerge, so will new candidates.

 How to Find a New Career

 If your current career isn’t fulfilling you but you have no idea what you want to do, answer these questions to discover your potential best career.

 - What is your passion?
 The things you like to do outside your career now may inspire where your next career should take you.
 If you’ve always had a side hustle, maybe it’s time to focus on a career as an entrepreneur.
 If you love social media and have a blog, a career in digital marketing could be calling.
 Use your hobbies to guide you toward getting paid for what you love to do.